Some basic skills can help you to be a more effective communicator in the classroom. This Teaching Tip explores:

 - Getting distracted by emotional noise.
-We react emotionally to certain words, concepts and ideas, and to a myriad of other cues from speakers (appearance, non-verbal cues).
+We react emotionally to certain words, concepts and ideas, and to a myriad of other cues from speakers (appearance, non-verbal cues such as gestures, etc.).
 Make a conscious effort to quiet your own emotional reactions so that you can listen properly.

 - Getting distracted by external “noise”.
 Audible noise may be extremely distracting.
-Some things can be minimized – e.g., turn down the ringer on your phone, and the e-mail beep on the computer while meeting with someone.
+Some things can be minimized – e.g., turn down the ringer on your phone, and notifications on your phone or computer while meeting with someone.
 Other noises may be unavoidable – e.g., construction, other people.
 Also, there may be figurative “noise” from the external environment, such as distracting or inappropriate decor in a room, or environmental conditions such as the room being too hot or cold.

 - Stop.
 Focus on the other person, their thoughts and feelings.
 Consciously focus on quieting your own internal commentary, and step away from your own concerns to think about those of the speaker.
 Give your full attention to the speaker.

 - Look.
 Pay attention to non-verbal messages, without letting yourself be distracted.
 Notice body language and non-verbal cues to allow for a richer understanding of the speaker’s point.
 Remember that “active listeners need to communicate to the speaker that they are involved and giving the person unconditional attention” (Weger, Castle, & Emmett, 2010, p.
 35).

 - Listen.
 Listen for the essence of the speaker’s thoughts: details, major ideas and their meanings.
 Seek an overall understanding of what the speaker is trying to communicate, rather than reacting to the individual words or terms that they use to express themselves.